 They agreed for me to do an honest review and say what I wanted.

-This is part 1 of a review where I will test out the main TIG features.
+This is my initial review where I will test out the main TIG features.

 All of the previous multiprocess welders I have owned were limited to lift arc tig, mig, flux core and stick welding.